nju-websoft/KG-ICL/README.md

 The checkpoints will be stored in the ``./chechpoint/pretrain/`` fold.

-For evaluation, please replace the checkpoint path and test dataset path in the following shell script.
+For evaluation, please replace the checkpoint path and test dataset path in the following shell script:

     cd shell
     chmod +x test.sh
     ./test.sh

-If you want to inference for a specific dataset, please replace the dataset path in the following shell script.
+If you want to inference for a specific dataset, please replace the checkpoint path and evaluation dataset path in the following shell script:

     cd src
     python evaluation.py --checkpoint_path ./checkpoint/pretrain/kg_icl_6l --test_dataset_list [dataset_name]

-For fine-tuning, please replace the checkpoint path and fine-tune dataset path in the following shell script.
+For fine-tuning, please replace the checkpoint path and fine-tune dataset path in the following shell script:

     cd shell
     chmod +x finetune.sh